PGY1 Community Practice Residency

 - Giant Eagle Clinical Call Center (3 months)

-- Academia, management, behavioral health, research
+- Academia, management, research

 The teaching certificate is an optional component of the residency.
 To receive the teaching certificate, the following requirements must be met: successful completion of Teaching Methods Seminar Series, a working teaching philosophy and teaching portfolio, and small group teaching experience in the School of Pharmacy.